sparkfabrik/company-playbook/content/guides/local-development-environment-configuration.md

 ### Log into GCloud

-To build our projects you'll need access to GCP image registry to start with, so you need to login with your SparkFabrik account.
+To build our projects you'll need access to GCP image registry to start with, so you need to log in with your SparkFabrik account.

 Run the following commands in the order: